EyasuTeshome/shifttracker/job-search/job-searching-reassess-your-job-searching-smart-goals.md

 1. Open your copy of the exercise template below and complete the sections.

-As mentioned in the document, bring the newly created SMART goals for job search to your peers and coach in your upcoming coaching group meeting.

 **Exercise template to copy:** [Reassess job search SMART goals](https://docs.google.com/document/d/1ciNvlsfoNacSY1y_I22k5xAnRZY25oB1fPr3Kydr9Kg/edit#)

 ### Submit your exercise